 Building Shutdown and Re-opening during the COVID-19 Pandemic

-During the extended “new normal” of the COVID-19 pandemic, it may be necessary to periodically close public buildings and facilities, followed by re-opening when safe again.
+During the ongoing COVID-19 pandemic, it may be necessary to periodically close public buildings and facilities, followed by re-opening when safe again.
 Periods of low or no occupancy can be challenging for building systems as deviation from standard operations may increase the risk of water system failures, fires, mould growth, pest infestation, and other complications.
 Reduced consumption of water can cause stagnant water to accumulate in building water systems where taps, showers, ice machines, fountains, or other water features are not in use.
 This can lead to reduced water quality and other hazards such as Legionella exposure once buildings are reoccupied.
+The risks can vary depending on the length of shutdown, building features (e.g., lead piping, presence of cooling towers, decorative water features, etc.) and whether there is routine maintenance of systems during the shutdown.

-The resources provided on this topic page are intended to assist property managers with enacting a temporary closure, as well as cleaning, re-initializing, and safely operating public or commercial facilities under pandemic conditions.
+The resources provided on this topic page are intended to inform EH professionals and assist property managers with enacting a temporary closure, as well as cleaning, re-initializing, and safely operating public or commercial facilities under pandemic conditions.
 The resources are examples only and additional considerations may be required for specific facility types and site conditions.
 This information is current to the date at the bottom of the page.

 - Environmental Health Resources for the COVID-19 Pandemic (NCCEH, 2020)